 If you cracked open a dictionary and looked up the word “couch potato” prior to my arrival at Stanford, my name would have been written all over the page.
 So when I joined Stanford Women in Rugby and realized I could only run 0.2 seconds until fading from existence, I decided to start running everyday.
 I own an Apple Watch (thanks Costco sales!) and love tracking how many miles I run and how many calories I burn.
 But then I started to wonder just how much I could really believe my watch…

-Tracking your body’s health and activity is becoming easier and easier.
-With the integration of health monitors into popular gadgets like the Fitbit and the Apple Watch, people can access their heart rate, calories burned, steps taken, hours slept, and more with the flick of a finger.
+Tracking your body’s health and activity levels is becoming easier and easier.
+With the integration of health monitors into popular gadgets like the Fitbit and the Apple Watch, people can access data about their heart rate, calories burned, steps taken, hours slept, and more with the flick of a finger.
 But how accurate are these gadgets’ measurements?
 Is there huge variability among the different gadgets available on the market?

 How Do Health Trackers Work?

-In an experiment conducted by Iowa State University kinesiology professor Gregory Welk and then doctoral student Youngwon Kim, eight different fitness trackers were compared using a variety of statistics such as sleep, steps, calories burned, and distance ran.
+In an experiment conducted by Iowa State University kinesiology professor Gregory Welk and doctoral student Youngwon Kim, eight different fitness trackers were compared using a variety of statistics such as sleep, steps, calories burned, and distance ran.
 The researchers asked the participants to perform 13 different activities, ranging from running to playing basketball.
 Here is a breakdown of the results: